Streetlights, Signs & Striping

 Knock Downs, Vandalism, Exposed Wires

-Last year, 73 streetlights were damaged by vehicles requiring full replacement or major repairs.
+In recent years, 73 streetlights were damaged by vehicles requiring full replacement or major repairs.
 In addition, 108,019 feet of copper wire were stolen, 148 poles were replaced due to rust damage, and vandals broke out numerous streetlight lenses with pellet and paintball guns.
 Please report any vandalism to the Mesa Police Department.
 Always stay clear of a pole that has been hit, is moving excessively, has loose components that are hanging down, or has any exposed wires.

 Signing